Finding the right solution for you

 Your home may be repossessed if you do not keep up with repayments on your mortgage.

-A re-mortgage occurs commonly where you either come to the end of a fixed or variable rate deal, where you are looking to borrow more money, or where you simply feel the lender’s interest rates are no longer competitive.
 At AFH, our advisers are able to search the whole of the market for competitive rates and the right mortgage solution for you.

 By being independent, we’re not limited to a restricted list of lenders, so we can search for the best possible deal that matches your specific criteria.
 Once a suitable offer has been found, we’ll manage your application for you, so you don’t have to worry about the paperwork.